 A typical working day starts at 9.00 with a coffee in hand and a walk into the office.
 By this time my motor skills are firing on all cylinders and ready for the day.
 If it's Monday or Wednesday we have a production meeting with the team which is 10% scheduling and planning and 90% tea drinking.
 After this I write a daily list of tasks and subsequently attempt to mark it off.
 One of the perks of being a designer is that the list changes, for the most part, each day.

 We’re fans of internships as long as both parties get rewarded.
 We’ve an intern at all times and value their contributions and the energy they bring to the studio environment.
 We feel it's fair to look at an internship in two stages where the first stage is all about the intern soaking up the atmosphere, observing how things are done and learning some of the basics.
 This usually lasts for 3 months.
 The second stage is about taking this knowledge and implementing it.
 We want to see the person thinking in the right way about projects, laying good foundations down before going gung ho into a project.

-What has been some of the biggest lessons you’ve learnt along the way?
 1. Say yes and figure it out later.
 Don’t lose an opportunity because you don’t know something.
 Say yes, find out what it is and then bust your balls to make it happen.

 The biggest goal is to keep the studio happy and everyone motivated to do the best work they can do.
 I’ve had jobs where I’ve dreaded the idea of coming into work and fallen into the cycle of sticking headphones in for the whole day and not talking to anyone.
 We want Post to be a positive space where people feel comfortable to do great work and enjoy doing it.
 It's our responsibility to try and make that environment for ourselves and the team.